 2. Configuring MDM and MAM User Scope

-After reading the first part we have learned that with AADJ and AADR we have the possibility to enrol/register our devices into Azure Ad and also “could” have some management over the device.
+After reading the first part we have learned that with AADJ and AADR we have the possibility to enroll/register our devices into Azure Ad and also “could” have some management over the device.
 But like always, there are some prerequisites when you want to use Intune.

 Prerequisite for Windows 10 Intune Enrollment -AADJ and AADR